Tranquility2/python-design-patterns/docs/structrural_design_patterns/adapter.md

-# **Adapter design pattern**
+# **Adapter Design Pattern**

 Bridge between incompatible interfaces

-> In a nutshell, the adapter design pattern is a powerful tool for building flexible and future-proof software by creating bridges between incompatible interfaces.
+> In a nutshell, the adapter Design Pattern is a powerful tool for building flexible and future-proof software by creating bridges between incompatible interfaces.

+---

 ## Flow

 1. Client wants "A", adaptee provides "B".
 2. Adapter wraps "B" and pretends to be "A".
 3. Client interacts with adapter, unaware of "B".

+---

 ## Benefits